 - Fitting and operation of PTO’s

 When arranging a course every effort should be made to cover all sessions of the programme so that trainees receive a full pass certificate.
 It should be as a last resort that sessions are excluded due to lack of equipment or facilities, whereby trainees will only receive a part pass certificate.

 Facilities / Equipment Required

 Warm, well lit room with adequate tables and chairs plus lighting and power points, large, dry, well lit and warm shed with a suitable work area, washroom and toilet facilities.

 Tractor and trailer, plus a hard surface and field in which to work.
-A large area suitable for driving practice, with cones or similar.
+A large area suitable for driving practice, with cones/pallets or similar.